-Simply phenomenal; The Sword of Kaigen is a stunning achievement of empathetic and masterful storytelling.
+Simply phenomenal.
+A true masterpiece.
+The Sword of Kaigen is a stunning achievement of empathetic and masterful storytelling.

 Every once in a while, a book comes along that sinks its hooks and claws into your very soul.
 It transcends beyond what a 5-star book usually means to me.
 It is a book that I will plead, beg and maybe even force everyone to read, so that they can experience the same awe and emotions as I did.
 Thus far, I have not gone down the road of awarding 6 stars to some of my favourites, but there are several that I could easily place in that category.
 Namely The Stormlight Archive, a few titles from Malazan Book of the Fallen, and Heir of Novron, the final omnibus of The Riyria Revelations.
 Now, this extraordinary stand-alone fantasy novel, which is a rarity in itself, has earned itself a well-deserved spot among these masterpieces.

 The Sword of Kaigen is the most well-balanced stand-alone fantasy book that I’ve had the pleasure of reading.
-From its convincing worldbuilding and awe-inspiring elemental magic system to the intensely epic action scenes and the quiet, contemplative moments, and most of all, its stellar character development.
+From its convincing worldbuilding and awe-inspiring elemental magic system to the spectacular action scenes and intensely emotional moments, and most of all, its stellar character development.
 Throughout the entire novel, there was not one moment which did not matter, and a palpable tension permeated every turn of the page.

 The world was heavily inspired by our Far Eastern cultures and its people.
 The Kaigenese are reminiscent of the Japanese and the Ranganese the Chinese.
 A lot of new and unfamiliar terms, such as those used to describe time, length, clothes, social classes and honorifics, did result in a rather steep learning curve at the beginning.
 Fortunately, there is a detailed glossary available with the book, and after reading several chapters, context helped to enhance the understanding of these strange words.
 I do not know much Japanese, but I have an inkling that a lot of these words are derived in some form or another from this language.
 A lot of care and attention to detail evidently went into creating a world that was entirely new and yet felt familiar and believable.